 VA applications are processed by the same team at Oxford who deal with US loans.
 Please contact the US loans team for important details on applying for VA funding at Oxford.
 For further information please visit the US Department of Veterans Affairs website, ensuring that you consult the information that is relevant for universities outside of the US.

 Any employment during study must adhere to the University's Paid work guidelines.
 Within these guidelines, the following may be possible:

 - Teaching opportunities - departments and colleges are sometimes able to offer teaching work.
 Some departments have graduate teaching schemes in place; please contact your department or faculty for more information.

-- Demonstratorships - in the experimental sciences, demonstrators are sometimes required for practical classes.
+- Demonstrator opportunities - in the experimental sciences, demonstrators are sometimes required for practical classes.

 - Research Assistantships - these roles are sometimes available in departments and faculties.